-What is a HMO?
+What is a House in Multiple Occupation (HMO)?

-A property is an HMO if it is an entire house or flat which is let to three or more tenants who form two or more households and who share a kitchen, bathroom or toilet.
+A property is a HMO if it is an entire house or flat which is let to three or more tenants who form two or more households and who share a kitchen, bathroom or toilet.
 The property must also be used as the tenants' only or main residence and it should be used solely or mainly to house tenants.

 A household is defined as: